-This article aims to demystify mindfulness and explore, in a factual and accessible manner, its links with your mind’s capabilities.
-We will see how this millennia-old practice, validated by modern neuroscience, can become a valuable ally for your attention, your memory, and your mental agility, particularly in synergy with brain training tools like our application CLINT.
+This article aims to demystify mindfulness and explore, in a factual and accessible manner, its links to your mind's capabilities.
+We will see how this ancient practice, validated by modern neuroscience, can become a valuable ally for your attention, memory, and mental agility, particularly in synergy with brain training tools like our JOE app.

 Defining the indefinable: beyond the cliché

-When a thought arises – “I forgot to send that email” – you do not chase it away.
-You notice it, you label it mentally (“oh, a thought about work”) and you let it continue its path down the river, before gently bringing your attention back to an anchor point, like your breath.
-It is this act of “noticing” and “bringing back” that constitutes the heart of the training.
+When a thought arises, "I forgot to send that email," you do not chase it away.
+You notice it, mentally label it ("ah, a work thought"), and let it continue its journey down the river, before gently bringing your attention back to an anchor point, like your breath.
+It is this act of "noticing" and "bringing back" that constitutes the heart of the training.

 The brain, a muscle that trains

-With regular practice, even just a few minutes a day, this attentional “muscle” strengthens.
-You become more capable of directing your awareness where you want it, and maintaining it for longer.
-It is this fundamental skill that underlies all the cognitive improvements we will address.
+With regular practice, even just a few minutes a day, this "attention" muscle strengthens.
+You become more capable of directing your awareness where you want it and maintaining it for longer.
+This fundamental skill is the basis for all the cognitive improvements we will discuss.

-The impact of mindfulness on the architecture of your brain
+The impact of mindfulness on your brain's architecture

 The idea that one can change the physical structure of their brain through simple mental exercises may seem like science fiction.
 Yet, it is a well-documented phenomenon in neuroscience, known as neuroplasticity.